MonetDB/MonetDBLite-Java/README.md

 although testing has been made on it :) To be 100% safe you can run MonetDBJavaLite in a sub-process inside the JVM, so if it crashes, your application in the main process will still be up!

-After MonetDBLite, MonetDBRLite and MonetDBPythonLite, MonetDBJavaLite is here!
-This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database in the JVM!
-Unlike a traditional socket connection, in an embedded connection, both the client and the server share the same process, which means there is no necessity to serialize and deserialize data, making the connection much faster :)
+After MonetDBLite, MonetDBRLite and MonetDBPythonLite, MonetDBJavaLite is available.
+This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database in the JVM.
+Unlike a traditional socket connection, in an embedded connection, both the client and the server share the same process, which means there is no necessity to serialize and deserialize data, or using an IPC method, making the connection faster.

-The existing JDBC driver for MonetDB was extended to accommodate both a MAPI (regular socket connection) and an embedded connection, while aiming at the simplicity of the integration of both connections.
+The existing JDBC driver for MonetDB was extended to accommodate both MAPI (regular socket connection) and Embedded connections, while aiming at simplicity of integrating both connections.

 ## Delivery and Installation

 There are two jars distributed: The new MonetDB JDBC driver jar (`monetdb-jdbc-new-<version>.jar`), and the MonetDBJavaLite jar (`monetdb-java-lite-<version>.jar`).
-The former can be used independently, if only MAPI JDBC connections are desired.
+The former can be used independently if only MAPI JDBC connections are desired.
 The latter contains the embedded server code.
-For both the Embedded API and the Embedded JDBC connections, the second jar is also required in the `CLASSPATH`.
+For both Embedded API and Embedded JDBC connections, the second jar is also required in the `CLASSPATH`.

 > The current version for `monetdb-java-lite` is 2.38 and `monetdb-jdbc-new` is 2.36